BraTS/Instructions/README.md

 "your image" is the name of your Docker image.
 "your script call" is the script that should be called when running the container.

+### Our test system

+* Ubuntu 16.04.6 LTS
+* Docker version 19.03.0, build aeac949
+* GPU: Nvidia P100 PCIe, 16 VRAM
+* CPU: Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz
+* RAM: a lot, but please try to keep your usage in check

+Please try to keep the resource usage to a minimum, we want to be able to use the Docker containers on as many systems as possible (with lower specs).

 ## Notes regarding this repository